zendframework/zend-servicemanager/doc/book/reflection-abstract-factory.md

   application "config" service (i.e., the merged configuration).
 - Parameters typehinted against array, but not named `$config`, will be injected with an empty array.
-- Scalar parameters will be resolved as null values.
+- Scalar parameters will result in the factory raising an exception.
 - If a service cannot be found for a given typehint, the factory will raise an exception detailing this.